Grants for U.S. Scholars and Professionals

 Application

-US Scholars interested in applying for Fulbright grant to Bulgaria should visit the Council for International Exchange of Scholars’ (CIES) website for detailed description of awards, tips for applying and the actual application form (application must be submitted online).
+US Scholars interested in applying for Fulbright grant to Bulgaria should visit https://fulbrightscholars.org/us-scholar-awards for detailed description of awards, tips for applying and the actual application form (application must be submitted online).

 Other grants for U.S. citizens